LOCATION | THE CITY OF BELFAST

-The Belfast Summit will be hosted at the Belfast Waterfront.
-Belfast Waterfront, Northern Ireland’s only purpose-built conference facility, is situated in the heart of Europe’s trendiest city destination for business travellers.
-Since opening in 1997 it has successfully built a world-class reputation for delivering outstanding events and is ranked among the world's Best Convention Centres.
+The ASSET2018 Summit will be hosted at the Belfast Waterfront.
+Northern Ireland’s only purpose-built conference facility, the Belfast Waterfront is situated in the heart of Europe’s trendiest city destination for business travellers.
+Since opening in 1997, the Waterfront has successfully built a world-class reputation for delivering outstanding events and is ranked among the world's Best Convention Centres.

-Its leading status and extensive range of flexible spaces have helped secure many of the city’s highest profile events including presidential visits by Former President Barack Obama and Bill Clinton, the 42nd President of the United States, the 2013 World Police and Fire Games and the 2014 Giro d'Italia.
+Its leading status and extensive range of flexible spaces have helped secure many of the city’s highest profile events including US presidential visits by Barack Obama and Bill Clinton, the 2013 World Police and Fire Games and the 2014 Giro d'Italia.

-With a unique location on the banks of the River Lagan, the stunning 7,000m2 state-of-the-art facility provides spectacular riverside views and easy access to transport links, hotels, restaurants and attractions.
+With a unique location on the banks of the River Lagan, the stunning 7,000metre-squared state-of-the-art facility provides spectacular riverside views and easy access to transport links, hotels, restaurants and attractions.

 Timeless architecture with stylish space and state-of-the-art facilities help create an unforgettable experience for delegates.